cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/mdps/1_formalism.md

 >
 > A kernel has the **Feller property** if its corresponding Markov operator (Definition 1.6.3) maps the space of bounded, *continuous* functions to itself.
 That is, if $g$ is a bounded and continuous function, then the function $(Pg)(x) = \int g(y) \kappa(x, dy)$ is also bounded and continuous in $x$.
 >
+> For the policy-conditioned process to be Feller, certain regularity assumptions must be placed on the MDP's primitive components.
+For instance, the property holds if the environment kernel $p(ds'|s,a)$ and the policy kernel $\pi(da|s)$ are both weakly continuous in their respective arguments.
-> This continuity is precisely the "regularity" needed to prove that the Markov property, which holds for deterministic times $t$, also holds for random stopping times $\tau$.
-Without this property, which is guaranteed by the Polish space assumption, the analysis of many optimal stopping and control problems in reinforcement learning would be mathematically intractable.
+> This topological continuity of the operator with respect to the state variable is the crucial property that allows the conditioning argument, which holds for a fixed time `t`, to also hold in the limit for a random stopping time `τ`.
+It ensures that the probabilistic state of the system does not "jump" unexpectedly at the stopping time, allowing the process to be treated as if it is restarting.
+Without this property, the analysis of many optimal stopping and control problems in reinforcement learning would be mathematically intractable.

+> **Remark: Beyond Borel Measurability**
+> This entire framework relies on Borel measurability.
+However, in more advanced analyses, key sets (e.g., the set of states where one policy is better than another) are not guaranteed to be Borel but rather **analytic**.
+An analytic set is a continuous image of a Borel set.
+>
+> A cornerstone of advanced theory is that analytic subsets of standard Borel spaces are **universally measurable**, meaning they are measurable with respect to the completion of any probability measure.
+This wider class of sets and functions is often necessary to establish the existence of optimal value functions and policies under the most general conditions, providing a deeper layer of rigor than a strict adherence to Borel sets allows.